 Chairman's statement

-I am pleased to be presenting the Main Street Complex p.l.c. annual report for 2019 to shareholders, covering the company's first full year of operations following the official listing of the company on the Malta Stock Exchange.
+I am pleased to be presenting the Main Street Complex p.l.c. annual report for 2020 to shareholders, covering the second full year of operations following the official listing of the company on the Malta Stock Exchange.